Exercising as you age

 Your relationship with exercise might change a bit as you get older.
 Your body won't necessarily run as fast or lift as much weight as when you were younger.
 But exercise is still important.
 In fact, exercise is one of the best things you can do to enjoy a longer, healthier and more independent life.

-According to the American Council on Exercise (ACE) and other experts, regular, moderate exercise can help:
+According to the National Institutes of Health, regular, moderate exercise can help:

 - Control blood pressure, body weight and cholesterol levels.